Certora/aquarius-cantina-fv/README.md

   - Focus on creating valuable and secure rules that can potentially be added to the protocol CI.
   - Avoid submitting rules that simply copy the contract's code or provide little value in terms of security verification.
 - **Real bug submissions**:
-  - Real bug submissions **must** include:
+  - Real bug submissions (as GitHub issue in your private repo) **must** include:
     - A link to the accepted underlying issue submitted through Cantina.
     - Explanation of the property that finds the bug.
     - A link to a violated run of the property.
     - A proposed solution as a diff between the buggy and fixed code.